Tuesday, April 30, 2019

 that some do toward the ideal of nirvana.

-plete transparency or being totally truthy
+plete transparency or of being totally truthy

 is bogus (extra hint: check out any compen-